 If you use ASNs, you can take into account the in-transit quantity in the projected stock.
 The system aggregates replenishment order quantities and saves them as firm receipts, which you can likewise take into account in the projected stock.
 If you plan with product substitution, you include the demands and receipts from product substitution orders in the projected stock.

-In the Responsive Replenishment business scenario, you can execute a separate replenishment planning for baseline and promotion demands.
+business scenario, you can execute a separate replenishment planning for baseline and promotion demands.
 You therefore use different profiles for the projected stock for the baseline and promotion planning.

 Background Planning and Interactive Planning